-A.26.1. entity mongo
+A.27.1. entity mongo

-Creates a domain entity which can be backed by a MongoDB repository entity mongo --class
+Creates a domain entity which can be backed by a MongoDB repository

+'''

+--class

-Implementation class for the specified interface; no default value (mandatory)
+Implementation class for the specified interface; default: 'NULL' (mandatory)

 --identifierType

-The ID type to be used for this domain type (defaults to BigInteger); no default value
+The ID type to be used for this domain type (defaults to BigInteger); default: 'NULL'

 --testAutomatically

 Create automatic integration tests for this entity; default if option present: 'true'; default if option not present: 'false'

+'''

-A.26.2. mongo setup
+A.27.2. mongo setup